Sienci-Labs/Resources/lmmk2/lmk2-assembly/lmk2-x-and-z-axes.md

 ![](/_images/_lmmk2/_assembly/_xzaxes/lmk2_xzaxes_p2.jpg){.aligncenter .size-medium}

-With the prep out of the way, let’s continue on to the overall XZ-axis assembly.
-First you’ll want to get your Z-axis motor mount from where it would’ve been kept with the rest of the cutting tools and add-ons, we call this box the ‘variable box’.
-It’ll be a wrapped aluminum part similar in size to the router mount.
+With the prep out of the way, let's continue on to the overall XZ-axis assembly.
+First you'll want to get your Z-axis motor mount from where it would've been kept with the rest of the cutting tools and add-ons, we call this box the 'variable box'.
+It'll be a wrapped aluminum part similar in size to the router mount.

-With this in hand you’ll also want to get the bag with bearings in it, of which you’ll just need two for now.
+With this in hand you'll also want to get the bag with bearings in it, of which you'll just need two for now.
 Press these into both sides of the bore on the Z-axis motor mount.
 You should be able to assemble these easily with your thumbs.

 ## Z-axis Mount Sub-assembly